About Amps consumption

 Adjust compute settings

 Compute settings control the amount of compute resources, such as CPU and memory, that are available to a category.
-Increasing compute resource sizes will increase the rate at which Amps are consumed per hour.
-This rate will vary by feature and may be affected by other configurations within your tenant.
+Increasing compute resource sizes increases the rate at which Amps are consumed per hour.
+This rate varies by feature and may be affected by other configurations within your tenant.
 Please ask Amperity Support for assistance with questions before adjusting compute resources.

 You can adjust the compute settings for your tenant for the following categories: